Skip to main content

 Variable-Speed Technology - Why This Changes Everything

-I’ll never forget this customer in McKinney who called me worried that her new system was broken because she couldn’t hear it running.
-I had to laugh - it was working perfectly, just so efficiently and quietly that she didn’t even know it was on.
+I had a customer in McKinney call me convinced her new system was broken.
+She couldn’t hear it running.
+I laughed.
+“It’s working perfectly, just so quietly you forgot it was there.”

-The energy savings are huge too.
-I keep track of my customers’ bills, and variable-speed systems typically use 25-35% less energy than even high-efficiency single-stage units.
-The secret?
-They’re not constantly starting and stopping - that’s where all the energy gets wasted.
+The energy savings are real, too.
+I track my customers’ bills.
+Variable-speed systems typically use 25-35% less energy than even high-efficiency single-stage units.
+The reason?
+They don’t keep starting and stopping.
+That startup surge is where all the waste happens.

 Multi-Stage System Advantages

-Comparing system types?
-Our [central AC vs. ductless mini-split comparison](/blog/central-ac-vs-ductless-mini-split-comparison/) covers all high-efficiency options.
+Wondering about different system types?
+Our central AC vs. ductless mini-split comparison covers all the high-efficiency options.

 Heat Pump Technology Advances

-Explore our complete heat pump vs. furnace analysis for North Texas applications.
+Check out our heat pump vs. furnace analysis for the full breakdown.

 Energy Star and High-Efficiency Equipment Selection